DA0-DA0/docs/docs/quickstart/joining-leaving-member-based-dao.md

 remove members.
 Members cannot independently decide to join or leave a member-based DAO.

-You may want to read the [proposal creation guide](/quickstart/create-a-proposal) to understand how proposals work in DAOs before proceeding.
+You may want to read the [proposal explanation doc](/features/proposals/what) to understand how proposals work in DAOs before proceeding.

 ## Joining (adding)